EASS-HIT-PART-A-2022-CLASS-III/IsraelFLights/readme.md

 # Israel Flights Tracker

-This project is designed to fetch and display real-time flight information for flights in and out of Israel.
-It consists of a backend API built with FastAPI, a frontend built with Streamlit, a PostgreSQL database for storing flight data, and a Python script that fetches flight data periodically.
+This project is designed to fetch and display real-time flight information for flights in Israel.
+It consists of a backend API built with FastAPI, a frontend built with Streamlit, a PostgreSQL database for storing flight data, and a Python script that fetches flight data periodically every 15 min.

 ## High level architecture